ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ## Next Steps

-Once you’ve created your HEAL-compliant variable-level metadata, you’re ready to submit your data dictionary to the Platform
+Once you’ve created your HEAL-compliant variable-level metadata, you’re ready to submit your data dictionary to the Platform.

 Link to Submit a Data Dcitionary.